Yuragy/P2P-Worm/readme.md

 The work of loader.exe is clear and transparent, and this predictability makes debugging easier:

 1. Initialization and preparation.
 Reads the entire stdin to EOF into a buffer.
-If needed, attempts to elevate privileges to `SeDebugPrivilege`.
+If needed, attempts to elevate privileges.
 Performs light validation of the input blob by size/architecture.
-2. **Searching and choosing the target process.** Enumerates processes (`CreateToolhelp32Snapshot/Process32First/Process32Next` or `NtQuerySystemInformation`), filters by name and availability, carefully opens the process with the minimally required rights.
+2. Searching and choosing the target process.
+Enumerates processes, filters by name and availability, carefully opens the process with the minimally required rights.
 If it fails, moves to the next candidate.
-3. **Delivering the shellcode.** The sequence “allocate memory → write → switch protection to RX” is implemented via `VirtualAllocEx`/`WriteProcessMemory`/`VirtualProtectEx` (or Nt-analogs).
+3. Delivering the shellcode.
+The sequence allocate memory → write → switch protection to RX is implemented.
 This order minimizes the RWX window.
-4. **Execution.** Creates a remote thread via `NtCreateThreadEx` (or `CreateRemoteThread` as a fallback).
+4. Execution.
+Creates a remote thread.
 Alternatives like APC/hijack are possible, but the base scenario is a separate clean thread.
-5. **Completion and cleanup.** Optionally waits for the remote thread to finish, closes handles, wipes temporary buffers, logs telemetry (PID, status) if needed.
+5. Completion and cleanup.
+Optionally waits for the remote thread to finish, closes handles, wipes temporary buffers, logs telemetry PID, status if needed.

 ### Preparing Shellcode from EXE/DLL

 The basic path is through Donut.

-1. Install/build Donut and convert EXE/DLL into raw shellcode (`raw_shellcode.bin`) — with the correct architecture (`-a 2` for x64, `-a 1` for x86).
+1. Install/build Donut and convert EXE/DLL into raw shellcode with the correct architecture -a 2 for x64, -a 1 for x86.
-2. Add a SCOD header to the raw shellcode using `add_header.py`, so that `injector.exe` accepts the input correctly.
+2. Add a SCOD header to the raw shellcode using add_header.py, so that injector.exe accepts the input correctly.
-3. Pass the resulting file into the injector — through the standard input pipeline.
+3. Pass the resulting file into the injector through the standard input pipeline.

 Donut commands and injector usage: